-These delicious raisin cinnamon rolls are called Rosinenschnecken in German, which translates to “raisin snails”, since the spiral design looks like a snail shell.
+These delicious raisin cinnamon rolls are inspired by Rosinenschnecken, which are the German version that translates to “raisin snails”, since the spiral design looks (kind of) like a snail shell.

-Making cinnamon roll dough from scratch does take more time and effort than popping open a can of premade cinnamon rolls.
-But I promise, the flavor and texture of homemade raisin cinnamon rolls can’t be beat!
+Now I totally get it - there's no denying that making cinnamon roll dough from scratch takes more time and effort than popping open a can of premade dough.
+But I promise, the flavor and texture of homemade cinnamon raisin rolls just can’t be beat!
+Plus you can alter the flavors of the filling to your heart's content, like my hazelnut cinnamon rolls with chopped nuts and my chocolate cinnamon rolls with an espresso glaze!

-But if you don’t feel like making homemade yeast dough, you could use store bought puff pastry dough and make homemade cruffins or puff pastry chocolate twists.
-Or if you feel up to a challenge, make a braided cranberry cinnamon roll wreath!
+But if you don’t feel like making homemade yeast dough, you could use store bought puff pastry and make my 4-ingredient puff pastry chocolate twists instead.
+Or if you're feeling up to a challenge, I definitely recommend making my German croissant cinnamon rolls with laminated dough!

 - Raisins - I usually use regular (dark purple) raisins, but you could also use golden raisins or other dried fruit like cranberries or chopped dates.

-- Milk - Hydrates the dough and makes the cinnamon rolls softer than using water.
+- Milk - Hydrates the dough and makes the cinnamon rolls softer compared to using water.

 - All purpose flour - Provides the base structure for the dough and keeps the texture lighter compared to bread flour or wheat flour.